AlbertoV5/python-blog/docs/blog.md

 ## Conclusion

 Generators in Python are one of the most useful tools for processing data.
-If we want to automate a few tasks without using bash scripts (for whatever reason), we can start with a glob pattern function that yields the file types we want in an unorganized directory.
+If we want to automate a few tasks without using bash scripts (for whatever reason), we can start with a glob generator function that yields the file types we want in an unorganized directory.

 The benefit of using `glob` is that we don&rsquo;t have to use Python to check that each file suffix matches a list of file formats so we can scale our process more easily.
 For example, in the following code, we can replace the first comprehension with the second one.

 ```python
 [f for f in path.iterdir() if f.suffix in ('.jpeg', '.jpg', '.png', 'JPG', 'JPEG', 'PNG')]